 For heating, start by setting the 'Heat System COP' equal to 1.
 This simulates the energy use as if only hot water is used, without the boiler.
 The energy reported for heating is now reflective of what the district energy system would be delivered to the building.

 For cooling, set the 'Integrated Part Load Curve' to 'No Chiller' and the 'Cooling System COP' equal to 1.
-This will provide the energy used for cooling as if it was straight chilled water from a district system.
+This will provide the energy used for cooling as if it were straight chilled water from a district system.

 For more information on District Systems see this Fact Sheet from Energy.gov